dkarlinsky/azsmrc/azsmrc/Readme.txt

 	support (Windows, Linux, MacOSX, etc.)

 	Server system:
-	1. A running version of Azureus 2.4.0.3 (currently CVS only) or greater
+	1. A running version of Azureus 2.5.0.0 or greater
 	2. Java 1.5 or greater
 	3. SWT version 3.2 or greater
-		Note:  A fresh installation of Azureus 2.4.0.3 will provide this automatically
+		Note:  A fresh installation of Azureus 2.5.0.0 will provide this automatically
 	4. Functioning internet connection with at least one port available for communication to the server